The selection function of the Gaia DR3 open cluster census: Caveats and advice for effective use of our model

-A third caveat of our work is that it only predicts the probability that a real cluster appears in HR23 (i.e. the true positive rate), and not the probability that a false one appears there (i.e. the false positive rate).
-In principle, the CST cut and CMD classifier from HR23 and object classifications from HR24 can aide with restricting their catalogue to a sample of only high-quality, highly likely to be real objects, and we refer the reader to HR23 and HR24 for discussions of best practices for using these parameters.
-Our selection function allows for the setting of different CST thresholds $\tau$, and we recommend taking advantage of this for future studies -- for instance, by setting $\tau=5$ or $\tau=10$ and cutting HR24 based on that level (in addition to restricting it to only objects classified as open clusters), hence working only with a particularly high-quality sample of their work.\footnote{We did not establish the selection function of HR23's CMD classifier in this paper; their CMD classifications are an optional catalogue filter that can result in genuine clusters that have broadened CMDs from young age or embedded status being removed \citep{QuintanaHunt_2025}.} If computationally possible, we recommend that works try running their analysis at a few different $\tau$ levels, explicitly reporting whether or not using different samples of HR24 causes a qualitative change to their results that could be a result of false positives that emerge at low $\tau$ levels.
+A third caveat of our work is that it only predicts the probability that a real cluster appears in HR23 (i.e. the true positive rate), and not the probability that a false one appears there (i.e. the false-positive rate).
+In principle, the CST cut and CMD classifier from HR23 and object classifications from HR24 can aid with restricting their catalogue to an exclusively high-quality sample, highly likely to be real objects, and we refer the reader to HR23 and HR24 for discussions of best practices for using these parameters.
+Our selection function allows for the setting of different CST thresholds, $\tau$, and we recommend taking advantage of this for future studies -- for instance, by setting $\tau=5$ or $\tau=10$ and cutting HR24 based on that level (in addition to restricting it to objects classified as open clusters), and hence working only with a particularly high-quality sample of their work.\footnote{We did not establish the selection function of HR23's CMD classifier in this paper; their CMD classifications are an optional catalogue filter that can result in the removal of genuine clusters that have broadened CMDs from a young age or an embedded status \citep{QuintanaHunt_2025}.} If computationally possible, we recommend that works try running their analysis at a few different $\tau$ levels, explicitly reporting whether or not using different samples of HR24 causes a qualitative change to their results that could be a result of false positives emerging at low $\tau$ levels.